Skip to Content

 bare root strawberries

 Give your new strawberry patch a good watering and then cover with mulch.
 Straw is a popular choice.
-Mulching will keep the roots warmer, will help keep the soil moist and keep the weeds down.
-Water the patch often enough to keep soil moist.
+Mulching will keep the roots warmer, will help keep the soil moist, and keep the weeds down.
+Water the patch often enough to keep the soil moist.

 After two weeks, I like to give the new berries a boost with some all natural chicken manure fertilizer (click here to see how I make it).
 I fertilize again every 2-3 weeks until the plants start to put out blossoms.